Khosuke/holbertonschool-low_level_programming/doubly_linked_lists/README.md

 Task 6 - Write a function that returns the sum of all the data (n) of a dlistint_t linked list.
 File: 6-sum_dlistint.c

+Task 7 - Write a function that inserts a new node at a given position.
+File: 7-insert_dnodeint.c